Film festival: North American film festivals

 The Regina International Film Festival and Awards (RIFFA) founded by John Thimothy, one of the top leading international film festivals in western Canada (Regina, Saskatchewan) represented 35 countries in 2018 festival.
-RIFFA annual Award show and red carpet arrival event is getting noticed in the contemporary film and fashion industries in Western Canada.
+RIFFA annual Award show and red carpet arrival event are getting noticed in the contemporary film and fashion industries in Western Canada.

-Toronto's Hot Docs founded by filmmaker Paul Jay, is a North American documentary film festival.
+Toronto's Hot Docs, founded by filmmaker Paul Jay, is a North American documentary film festival.
 Toronto has the largest number of film festivals in the world, ranging from cultural, independent, and historic films.

 The Seattle International Film Festival, which screens 270 features and approximately 150 short films, is the largest American film festival in terms of the number of feature productions.

 The Expresión en Corto International Film Festival is the largest competitive film festival in Mexico.
-It specializes in emerging talent, and is held in the last week of each July in the two colonial cities of San Miguel de Allende and Guanajuato.
+It specializes in emerging talent and is held in the last week of each July in the two colonial cities of San Miguel de Allende and Guanajuato.

 Other Mexican festivals include the Guadalajara International Film Festival in Guadalajara, Oaxaca Film Fest, the Morelia International Film Festival in Morelia, Michoacan Mexico, and the Los Cabos International Film Festival founded by Scott Cross, Sean Cross, and Eduardo Sanchez Navarro, in Los Cabos, Baja Sur, Mexico are considered the most important film festivals in Latin America.
 In 2015, Variety called the Los Cabos International Film Festival the "Cannes of Latin America".

 South American film festivals

 The Cartagena Film Festival, founded by Victor Nieto in 1960, is the oldest in Latin America.
 The Festival de Gramado (or Gramado Film Festival) Gramado, Brazil.

+The Lima Film Festival is the leading film festival in Peru and one of the most important in Latin America.
+It is focused on Latin-American cinema and is organized each year by the Pontifical Catholic University of Peru.

 The Valdivia International Film Festival is held annually in the city of Valdivia.
-It is arguable the most important film festival in Chile.
+It is arguably the most important film festival in Chile.
 There is also Filmambiente, held in Rio de Janeiro, Brazil, an international festival on environmental films and videos.

 The Caribbean

-For Spanish-speaking countries, the Dominican International Film Festival takes place annually in Puerto Plata, Dominican Republic.
+For Spanish-speaking countries, the Dominican International Film Festival occurs annually in Puerto Plata, Dominican Republic.
 As well as the Havana Film Festival was founded in 1979 and is the oldest continuous annual film festival in the Caribbean.
 Its focus is on Latin American cinema.

-The Trinidad and Tobago Film Festival, founded in 2006, is dedicated to screening the newest films from the English-, Spanish, French- and Dutch-speaking Caribbean, as well as the region's diaspora.
+The Trinidad and Tobago Film Festival, founded in 2006, is dedicated to screening the newest films from the English-, Spanish, French- and Dutch-speaking Caribbean and the region's diaspora.
 It also seeks to facilitate the growth of Caribbean cinema by offering a wide-ranging industry programme and networking opportunities.

 The Lusca Fantastic Film Fest (formerly Puerto Rico Horror Film Fest) was also founded in 2006 and is the first and only international fantastic film festival in the Caribbean devoted to sci-fi, thriller, fantasy, dark humor, bizarre, horror, anime, adventure, virtual reality, and animation in short and feature films.